atomspace/atomspace-eslint/README.md

 }
 ```

 When project has been initially installed you need to restart an editor.
-After this ESLint will start to highlight and auto-fix errors in your code.
+After this ESLint will start to highlight and auto-fix errors in your code on file save.

 `@atomspace/eslint` can work in your editor even if there is no build infrastructure (`npm start` / `npm run build`).
 You can install it to any kind of JavaScript projects following the [ESLint CLI](#eslint-cli) guide above.